BigDataForSanDiego/team120/proposal_submission_form_2022.md

 #### Team Name: San Diego Miramar College Computer Science Club

 #### Your team’s hackathon idea in One sentence:
-##### Self learning, voice enabled medical condition diagnoser, and healthcare provider recommender.
+##### A self learning, voice enabled, mobile and hotline application that diagnoses patient's conditions and recommends healthcare providers.

 #### A visual